dvaghjiani/AFL-Attendance-Prediction/docs/index.md

 ![Image](/MCG crowd.jpg)
--> Almost 100,000 fans packed into the MCG for the 2012 AFL Grand Final <-
+<p style="text-align: center;">Almost 100,000 fans packed into the MCG for the 2012 AFL Grand Final</p>

 * * *